datacloning/workshop-2023-edmonton/prior/statistical-and-computational-preliminaries.md

 ![(0,1)](https://latex.codecogs.com/svg.image?%280%2C1%29 "(0,1)").
 This
 is called the maximum likelihood estimator.
 We can show that this turns out to be:
 ![\hat{\phi}=\frac{1}{n}\sum y\_{i}](https://latex.codecogs.com/svg.image?%5Chat%7B%5Cphi%7D%3D%5Cfrac%7B1%7D%7Bn%7D%5Csum%20y_%7Bi%7D "\hat{\phi}=\frac{1}{n}\sum y_{i}")

-This is called an ‘estimate’.
+This is called an *estimate*.
 This is a fixed quantity because the data are observed and hence not random.

 ### Quantification of uncertainty

 As scientists, would you stop at reporting this?
 I suspect not.
-If this estimate is large,say 0.85, the developer is going to say ‘you just got lucky (or, worse, you cheated) with your particular sample’.
+If this estimate is large, say 0.85, the developer is going to say ‘you just got lucky (or, worse, you cheated) with your particular sample’.
 A natural question to ask then is ‘how different this estimate would have been if someone else had conducted the experiment?’.
 In this case, the